German stocks - Factors to watch on February 12

 DIARIES

-REUTERS TOP NEWS ($1 = 0.7474 euros) (Reporting by Christiaan Hetzner, Christoph Steitz and Peter Dinkloh)
+REUTERS TOP NEWS ($1 = 0.7474 euros) (Reporting by Christiaan Hetzner and Christoph Steitz)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)